The baby expo and doula marketing: Tips for your doula booth and baby fairs

 After 5 years, we were ready for something new and decided to let go of this vision.
 Here are a few of our lessons learned along the way:

-Be clear on your vision for the fair
+Be clear on your vision for your local baby expo

 What types of booths would you like to include?
 Services?
 Baby Gear?
 Artisan Crafts?
-As well, consider what age range you want to represent for families with young children?
+Additionally, consider the age range you want to represent for families with young children.
 Look carefully at your booth selections to ensure there is a good balance of options for families at all stages of pregnancy and new parenthood.

 You will also find it helpful to set clear criteria for booth selection.
-Consider the types of businesses that might apply to join you and how you feel about larger companies, such as a pharmacy, education savings plan, or a chain baby store, being included.
+Consider the types of businesses that might apply to join you and how you feel about larger companies, such as a pharmacy, education savings plans, or a chain baby store being included.
 Do you want to meet the WHO Breastfeeding Code as part of your criteria?

 Create partnerships